EzraWolf/Helium/README.md

 # Helium-Lang
-## Version 1.02
+### Version 1.03 :tada:

-A handwritten, soon-to-be self-compiled language.
+A handwritten soon-to-be self-compiled language

 Helium's goal is to bring declarative yet powerful code to compiled languages.
 There are a lot of great